General & Administrative Information

 Admission to Specific Curricula

-A student entering the College, or planning to take English or mathematics courses, will be required to take the ASSET or COMPASS examination.
-SAT or ACT scores may be substituted for the ASSET or COMPASS examination unless the applicant is seeking entry to one of the College’s health care programs.
+A student entering the College, or planning to take English or mathematics courses, will be required to take the Virginia Placement Test.
+SAT or ACT scores may be substituted for the Virginia Placement Test unless the applicant is seeking entry to one of the College’s health care programs.
 Test scores below specified levels indicate students are not ready for some kinds of college courses.
 In such cases students will be required to complete certain developmental courses that are prerequisites for courses in their program of study.
 Dual enrollment/high school students taking college courses may be exempt from this requirement.

 The individual applying for admission to an associate degree (Associate of Arts and Sciences or Associate of Applied Science) program must be a high school graduate or the equivalent or have completed approved developmental or preparatory programs.